leonleroy/foundry-vtt-macros/README.md

 - Hold Person: Ignores non-humanoid NPCs.
 Requests saves until succeed.
 Automaticly expires at the end of spell duration.
 - Sleep: Ignores undeads, constructs everyone with Fey ancestry or "Sleep" immunity, already asleep.
 - Sleep CE: Same as Sleep but using Dfred's Convenient Effects
-- Spiritual Weapon: Fully automated, creates an actor and adds it to the tarcker, inititative will be the same as the caster has subtracts 0.01.
+- Spiritual Weapon: Fully automated, creates an actor and adds it to the tracker, inititative will be the same as the caster's but subtracts 0.01.
 Automaticly expires at the end of spell duration.

 # Feats